Y79S84M/budget-simple/README.md

 ### Budget simple

 I want to be able to manage the family monthly budget on a simple app.
-When I log in to my profile, I can see all key figures that help me managing the family monthly budget, so that I can decide whether I may go ahead with a purchase or not.
+When I log in to my profile, I can see all key figures that help me to manage the family monthly budget, so that I can decide whether I may go ahead with a purchase or not.
 From the same dashboard, I can add a new transaction that replicate the transaction I will see on the bank account statement after purchasing an item from any store.
 The dashboard is then updated with the foreseen remaining budget for the current month.